bdanzi/bdanzi.github.io/README.md

 ## Website Content

 - About
-- Education and Experience (Javascript-based applications are inserted in this section under the Coding Week 2022 school)
+- Education and Experience (Javascript-based applications are inserted in this section under the Coding Week 2022 School)
 - Talks and Publications
 - Teaching and Awards
 - Photos